Medicare Advantage vs. Medicare Supplement Insurance Plans

 What You Should Know

-- 1 Medicare Advantage is offered through private insurance companies to give consumers a choice in how they receive Original Medicare.
+- 1 Medicare Advantage is offered through private insurance companies to give consumers a choice in how they receive Original Medicare benefits.

-- 2 Medicare Supplement Insurance, also called Medigap, is an add-on to Original Medicare.
+- 2 Medicare Supplement Insurance (Medigap) is sold by private insurance companies as an add-on to Original Medicare.
 It covers Part A and B deductibles, co-payments, and coinsurance.

 - 3 Medicare Advantage companies are contracted by Medicare to deliver these plans and must meet guidelines established by the government.

 The federal government’s Original Medicare program helps with the cost of healthcare for most Americans over the age of 65.
-Inpatient stays in a hospital, physician services, ambulance transportation, medical tests, and preventive screenings are typically eligible for coverage through Original Medicare Part A (hospital insurance) and Part B (medical insurance).
+Inpatient stays in a hospital, physician services, ambulance transportation, medical tests, and preventive screenings are typically covered by Original Medicare Part A (hospital insurance) and Part B (medical insurance).

 There are additional out-of-pocket medical costs not covered by Original Medicare, including: